Where to Cash a Check Without a Bank Account

 What is the cheapest way to cash a check without a bank account?

-Grocery stores and large retailers often offer low, flat fees.
-Mobile apps can also be inexpensive or free if you choose standard deposit timing instead of instant funding.
+Grocery stores and large retailers often charge low flat fees.
+Mobile apps can also be low-cost if you choose standard processing instead of instant funding.

-Can I cash a government or payroll check without a bank account?
+Where can I cash a check immediately without a bank account?

 Conclusion